JonathanC13/python_ref/Structures/ok.md

   - Interrupt disabling, but only works in uniprocessor and performance is noticeably degraded.

   When Interrupt are disabled then no other process is allowed to perform Context Switch operation that would allow only one process to enter into the Critical State.
+\\
 critical sections Try to satisfy:
   - Mutual exclusion: only one thread is in its critical section at a time.
 	- Progress: If no process is in the critical section, then no other process from outside can block it from entering the critical section.
+So eventually all processes will progress.
-	- Bounded wait: the process will eventually gain control of the processor and not starved/deadlocked.
+	- Bounded wait: a process will eventually gain control of the processor and not starved/deadlocked.
+Scheduler should be able to tell a process has been waiting more than a certain amount of time will get access.
 Picked from blocked queue / Time limit on run for threads/processes.
     For priority based Scheduling:
       - Priority Inversion: high priority task is indirectly preempted by a lower priority task
         Solution: Priority Inheritance: Say L executing its critical section, and H arrives and is blocked for it, so then L inherits H's priority to ensure M cannot preempt H and L.